-This is a delicious moussaka recipe that anyone can cook
+This is a delicious moussaka recipe which anyone can cook.

 Truth be known, it had never really appealed or been on my A list of things to either try or make myself.

 It was only when I happened upon a restaurant in Rhodes a few years ago that I’d had a change of heart.
 I’d spotted it on the menu and figured I’d give it one more go, feeling obliged to try the local cuisine.
 And, boy was I blown away.
 It was so good that I’d asked to see the chef and, after a bit of bribing by way of Sambuca, he had given me the basics instructions as to how to cook a moussaka.

 This recipe is slightly different to most of the standard moussaka recipes you’ll find on the net.
 It’s a great deal healthier for starters.
 Many people deep-fry their aubergine (eggplant) and potatoes, believing this is how to cook moussaka.
 However, I’m not a fan of this.
 I think it unnecessary.
 It tastes just as good without any of that.

 3 medium size potatoes

 1 garlic clove, finely chopped

 1 large onion, finely chopped